codeOfRobin/try-swift-talk/try!Swift.md

 ---

-and if we wanted to cancel requests automagically ✨ , we have our good old `flatMapLatest`
+and if we wanted to cancel requests automagically ✨ , we have our good old friend `flatMapLatest`

 ![inline](throttledRequest.png)

-^ So, now so much weird mutable state is now just handled all well for free! and we get a list of preferences for our UI
+^ So, now so much weird mutable state is now just handled all well for free! and we get a list of preferences in the `subscribe` callback that we can use in our UI!

 ---